 The problem asks you to find the best fit values of a and b.
-In some sense this is a bit misleading, as there are infinitely many possible values for the pair (a,b); however, all of these pairs will have the same ratio b/a (which Kepler says should be close to 3/2 or 1.50).
+In some sense this is a bit misleading, as there are infinitely many possible values for the pair (a, b); however, all of these pairs will have the same ratio a/b (which Kepler says should be close to 3/2 or 1.50).
 It is this ratio that is truly important.
 The content of Kepler's Third Law is that the square of the period is proportional to the cube of the semi-major axis.
 The key numbers are the powers of the period and the length (the a and the b), not the proportionality constant.
-This is why I only ask you to find the best fit values of a and b and not b0 (or b0) is not as important.
-If we take a = b1 then the best fit value of b1 is a2 in a3.
+This is why I only ask you to find the best fit values of a and b and not C (or C), as C (or C) is not as important.
+If we take a = 1 then the best fit value of C is 0.000148796, and the best fit value of b is almost 1.50.